 The Saban Research Institute of Children’s Hospital Los Angeles Annual Symposium, held on Feb.
 21, focused on the promise of regenerative medicine and cellular therapies — from curing HIV to building organs …

 Event organizers Henry Sucov, PhD, and Ellen Lien, PhD, during Lien’s talk “Growth Factor Signaling in Heart Regeneration.”
-(Photo by Cristy Lytal)
+(Photo by Cristy Lytal); featured image for Cardiovascular symposium takes the pulse of current research

 Cardiovascular symposium takes the pulse of current research